 With Windows 10 20H1 preview builds Microsoft has introduced the new Windows Subsystem for Linux version 2 (WSL 2).
-This is the Microsoft’s next version of the Windows Subsystem for Linux and includes a genuine open-source Linux kernel based on version 4.19 from Kernel.org.
+This is Microsoft’s next version of the Windows Subsystem for Linux and includes a genuine open-source Linux kernel based on version 4.19 from Kernel.org.
 As it uses a real Linux kernel, Linux apps will now have full access to their normal system calls.
 As Microsoft states their blog WSL2 improves compatibility for Linux apps and better file system performance.
 WSL 2 is now using virtualization technology (based on Hyper-V) and uses a lightweight utility VM on a real Linux kernel.
 You can find out more about WSL 2 in the release blog or on the Microsoft Docs Page for WSL 2.
-Here this post we show you how to install the Windows Subsystem for Linux 2 on Windows 10 machine.
+Here in this post we show you how to install the Windows Subsystem for Linux 2 on Windows 10 machine.

 - Enable the Windows Subsystem for Linux Optional feature (WSL 1 and WSL 2)